 - Carefully sift the flour before adding the sugar, yeast, oregano, salt, and margarine among other dry ingredients in a large bowl.
 Make sure your hands are clean and thoroughly mix all these dry ingredients.

-- You can prepare Dombolo as steamed bread or in your favourite stew.
-Pick your desirable direction to complete your cooking.
+4. You can prepare Dombolo as steamed bread or in your favourite stew.
+Pick your desired direction to complete your cooking.

 - Bring your favourite stew in the pot to a boil.

 - Gently place the batter droplets into the stew and cover the pot with a lid.

 - Let the droplets cook for about 30 minutes or until they are puffed up before serving.

 - Use a low tech double boiler by acquiring a strong and clean plastic bag without perforations.
 A grocery bag is suitable for this application.

 - Place a spoonful of cooking oil inside the bag and carefully spread it around to prevent the dough from sticking to the plastic bag surface.